TankTopTV/tanktop-api/README.md

 ### Parameters

 The GET version accepts a single parameter **id** which can be repeated.
-This specifies the item ids you want to query.
+This specifies the item ids you want to query to see if there are any events associated with those items.
 Our expectation is that you use events in the following manner.

 1. You retrieve a list of movie or programme ids.
 See [below](#PersonalizedLists) for how you can filter these by event so that you can, say, list only items on a watchlist, or exclude hidden or seen items.